Skip to main content

 • Common acronyms (NASA) and initialisms (USA)

-Symbols are handled naturally — @ reads as at (email addresses), () is silent (phone numbers).
+Symbols are handled naturally — @ reads as at (email addresses), () is silent (for US phone numbers).
+When an LLM writes the transcript, see Voice agents (LLM-authored text).

 • Match the voice to the language.
 Each voice has a primary language it works best with.
 Use the Playground to audition voices for a given language.

 • Keep prompts in their natural written form.
-Heavy preprocessing (stripping punctuation, forcing all caps) generally hurts output quality.
+Heavy preprocessing (stripping punctuation, forcing casing) generally hurts output quality.

 Controlling pacing and spelling